 Can you see I am excited already?
-Lets read about my experience.
+Check out my experience:

 What did I love most about Pyramids?

 Undoubtedly, their massive structure.
 The panoramic view of The Great Pyramids is so satisfying.
-Its a complete picture.
+It’s a complete picture.
 There are so many ancient structures in the world holding the secret of how they were put together and then there are Pyramids.
-It is unbelievable that those giant rocks were arranged at such a great heights and yet in the perfectly possible triangle shape.
+It is unbelievable that those giant rocks were arranged at such great heights and yet in the perfect possible triangle shape.
 The accuracy was close to 100% and it is not known if the Egyptians were aware of Pi yet could have used it.
 Source – My Guide.
 He mentioned he studied ancient history in the local college.
 We are lucky to have a well-informed guide.
 Overall, everything together made our trip lovely.
-Its a picture that stays in heart forever.
+It’s a picture that stays in my heart forever.

 Did Pyramids meet my expectations?

 Of course yes.
-The view is amazing and the pictures with these in background are so overwhelming.
+The view is amazing and the pictures with these in the background are so overwhelming.
 I wouldn’t dive into Pyramids as they are built for a reason but I wish there is a way to learn more about them.
-On those lines, Egyptian Museum is a must visit as there are thousands of items on display excavated from Pyramids.
-It is also home for the several items discovered from the Pyramid of King Tutankhamun which is possibly the most intact tomb ever found in this age.
+On those lines, Egyptian Museum is a must-visit as there are thousands of items on display excavated from Pyramids.
+It is also home to several items discovered from the Pyramid of King Tutankhamun which is possibly the most intact tomb ever found in this age.
 There are mummies too.
 They all throw us back in time and it is such a wonderful experience.